garciart/network-automation/README.md

 sudo brctl stp br0 on # Enable Spanning Tree Protocol (STP)
 ```

 >**NOTE** - Why do we need a TAP?
 Why not just connect to the bridge?
 Yes, for a simple network, like our example, you can connect directly to the bridge.
-However, later, we will need several Layer 2 TAP interfaces to break up subnetworks, so just get into the habit of connecting to a TAP instead of directly to the bridge.
+However, later, we will create subnetworks in GNS3, separating their connections through Layer 2 TAP interfaces, so just get into the habit of connecting to a TAP instead of directly to the bridge.

 Check the configuration and the bridge by inputting ```ip addr show dev br0``` and ```brctl show br0```: